 High-ranking DHS officials, including Undersecretary Claire Grady and Chief of Staff Chad Wolf, and top leadership from USCIS, ICE and CBP hold a “Conference Call re: Alien Detention/Southern Border Discussion,” which includes the topic “Eliminate Policy of Releasing Adults and Children Together.”

-Attorney General Jeff Sessions orders a “zero tolerance” policy of prosecuting all immigrants who illegally cross the southwest border.
-President Trump issues a memo directing the Departments of Justice, Defense, Homeland Security, and Health and Human Services to end the policy of “catch and release,” which allowed immigrants to be released from detention while awaiting court hearings.
+Jeff Sessions orders a “zero tolerance” policy of prosecuting all people who illegally cross the southwest border.
+President Trump issues a memo directing the Departments of Justice, Defense, Homeland Security, and Health and Human Services to report to him on their progress toward ending “catch and release,” the practice that allowed immigrants to be released from detention while awaiting court hearings.

-Veronica Venture (CRCL deputy officer) sends James McCament (DHS deputy undersecretary for strategy, policy, and plans) and Assistant Secretary Michael Dougherty an email, saying, “CRCL has received an enormous volume of matters alleging inappropriate family separations and is preparing to issue recommendations on the topic, but we are not clear about the Department’s broader perspective on family separation and whether a formal change in policy is likely.”
-The next day, apparently having received no answer, CRCL Officer Cameron Quinn forwards the email to Evelyn Lim (DHS deputy chief of staff for operations) asking who is working on the issue.
+A DHS civil rights office (CRCL) staffer emails DHS Undersecretary for Strategy, Policy, and Plans James McCament and Assistant Secretary Michael Dougherty, saying, “CRCL has received an enormous volume of matters alleging inappropriate family separations and is preparing to issue recommendations on the topic, but we are not clear about the Department’s broader perspective on family separation and whether a formal change in policy is likely.”
+The next day, apparently having received no answer, CRCL’s Quinn forwards the email to DHS Deputy Chief of Staff Evelyn Lim, asking who in the department is working on the issue.

-Wolf, McAleenan, Homan and Mitnick have a “Call re: HHS MOU.”
+Wolf, McAleenan, Homan and DHS General Counsel John Mitnick have a “Call re: HHS MOU.”

-ICE General Counsel John Mitnick emails Secretary Nielsen, Chad Wolf and Jonathan Hoffman with the subject line “HHS UAC MOA,” saying, “The MOA has been fully signed.
+Mitnick emails Secretary Nielsen, Wolf, and Jonathan Hoffman with the subject line “HHS UAC MOA,” saying, “The MOA has been fully signed.
 By its terms it will go into effect in 30 days (i.e., on 5/13/2018).”
-The Memorandum of Agreement between HHS and DHS mandated that HHS share information with immigration enforcement agencies regarding unaccompanied immigrant children and the sponsors with whom they were placed, which advocates warned would undermine family reunifications by using placement screenings as potential opportunities for immigration enforcement.
+The memorandum of agreement between HHS and DHS mandated that HHS share information with immigration enforcement agencies regarding unaccompanied immigrant children and the sponsors with whom they were placed, which advocates warned would undermine family reunifications by using placement screenings as potential opportunities for immigration enforcement.